will-stone/2n8/README.md

 useStore.subscribe(field: Field, callback: () => void): () => void
 ```

-Subscribes to state updates for a particular field or getter; registers a
+Subscribes to state updates for a particular state field or derived state;
-callback that fires whenever an action emits that affects the chosen field.
+registers a callback that fires whenever an action emits that affects the chosen
+field.

 ```ts
 useStore.subscribe('counter', () => {